RobotLocomotion/drake/drake/doc/clion.rst

 .. role:: raw-html(raw)
    :format: html

-Run Cpp Lint on Single File
+Run Cpplint on Single File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Open the Settings (File > Settings) or `Alt+Ctrl+S`.
 2. Navigate to Tools > External Tools.
 3. Click the :raw-html:`<font size="5" color="green">+</font>` sign to add a new tool.
 4. Add the following values in the following fields:

-   :Name: Cpp Lint File
+   :Name: Cpplint File
-   :Description: Apply cpp lint to the current file.
+   :Description: Apply cpplint to the current file.
    :Program: $ProjectFileDir$/common/test/cpplint_wrapper.py
    :Parameters: --allstdout $FilePath$
    :Working directory: $ProjectFileDir$
-5. Make sure that *only* the following Options are checked (the "Synchronize files after execution" is unnecessary because cpp lint is a read-only operation):
+5. Make sure that *only* the following Options are checked (the "Synchronize files after execution" is unnecessary because cpplint is a read-only operation):

    - Open Console
    - Main Menu